PointMapPolicy: Structured Point Cloud Processing for Multi-Modal Imitation Learning: Introduction

 We integrate point maps into a standard diffusion-based imitation learning framework based on EDM~\cite{karras2022elucidating} to demonstrate their effectiveness as a drop-in replacement for RGB images or point clouds.
 We validate the effectiveness of point map observations on two challenging benchmarks: RoboCasa \cite{nasiriany2024robocasa} and CALVIN \cite{mees2022calvin}.
 These benchmarks feature language-conditioned tasks and diverse scenes, and require spatial reasoning and long-term planning.
 Across both benchmarks, point map-based policies outperform baselines using RGB, depth maps, or point clouds, demonstrating superior learning efficiency and generalization.
 Our method is computationally efficient in training and inference, sometimes by an order of magnitude.

-\textbf{Contributions: } Our contributions are the following: 1) we propose \gls{pmp}, a method for diffusion-based imitation learning on point maps, a powerful observation modality that has never been used in diffusion imitation learning; 2) we achieve state of the art results among policies trained from scratch on the CALVIN benchmark \cite{mees2022calvin}, and outperform other observation modalities on RoboCasa \cite{nasiriany2024robocasa}; 3) we present systematic ablations of vision backbones (e.g. ResNet~\cite{he_deep_2016}, ViT~\cite{dosovitskiy2021vit}, ConvNeXt~\cite{liu2022convnext}) and paradigms for fusing color and geometries information.
-Our source code will be made publicly available upon publication.
+\textbf{Contributions: } Our contributions are the following: 1) we propose \gls{pmp}, a method for diffusion-based imitation learning on point maps, a powerful observation modality that has never been used in diffusion imitation learning; 2) we achieve state of the art results among policies trained from scratch on the CALVIN benchmark \cite{mees2022calvin}, and outperform other observation modalities on RoboCasa \cite{nasiriany2024robocasa}; 3) we present systematic ablations of point cloud processing methods, vision backbones (e.g. ResNet~\cite{he_deep_2016}, ViT~\cite{dosovitskiy2021vit}, ConvNeXt~\cite{liu2022convnext}), and paradigms for fusing color and geometry information.